berkeley-cdss/course-site-quarto/README.md

 This is the repository for the course website and course material for Department XYZ for Fall 2024.
 The website for which this content is the source materials is available at <https://statXYZ.berkeley.edu/fall-2024>.

+## Accessibility Audit Overview

+Two actions exist to audit digital accessibility WCAG 2.1 AA compliance.
+1. `gh-pages-a11y.yml` uses the files that have been rendered and then pushed to the `gh-pages` for its audit.
+This audit is of the actively deployed site.
+2. `main-a11y.yml` first renders the files on the `main` branch and then conducts an audit.
+This audit may not reflect the exact state of the deployed website if the `main` and `gh-pages` branches are out of sync.